Teaching

 In 2022, I was recognized with a Graduate Teaching Award for my teaching at Princeton.

-From 2022, I also served as Graduate Teaching Fellow, a role which involves training first-time graduate assistants in instruction.
+From 2022, I also served as Graduate Teaching Fellow, a role which involves training first-time graduate Assistants in Instruction.

 In 2022, I co-taught a community-level course in human biology to incarcerated students through the Prison Teaching Initiative.

-Past teaching experience (Utrecht)
+Past teaching (Utrecht)

 At Utrecht (2011-2018), I was a teaching assistant for various undergraduate courses in the mathematics and biology departments: